devcarlos/signin-with-apple/README.md

-# signin-with-apple
+# sign-with-apple

-Sign-in with  Apple Example
+Demo App of Sign In With Apple on iOS13 and iOS14